 California tiger salamander habitat in the project area would also serve as habitat for California red-legged frog and Alameda whipsnake; therefore, impacts to all three species are shown in Table 2.3.5-2.
+Proposed compensatory mitigation for all three species is shown in Table 2.3.5-3.
 Depending on the availability of funding, the project could be constructed in phases (Section 1.4.1).
 Impact acreages are provided by phase and for the full Build Alternative.